uralys/maperial.js/documentation.md

 ## Data Layers
 Before to add data layers, you need to create your [Data](#data) first.

-Then you can attach it to any MapView.
+Then you can attach it to any [MapView](#mapviews) by adding a layer depending on the data type :
 - view.addDynamicalLayer(data, options);
 - view.addHeamapLayer(data, options);